 ABBOTSFORD FLEA MARKET CLOSED

 To help prevent the spread of COVID-19, the Abbotsford Flea Market has closed until further notice.
-For more information click Abbotsford Flea Market Closure.
+As of mid-May, the market is still closed.

 To see other closures click Impact of COVID-19 on Vancouver.

 Running 47 Sundays of the year, the Abbotsford Flea Market is one of the largest markets in the Lower Mainland with over 200 indoor and outdoor vendors each week.

 The market features both new and used items for sale.
 Expect to find “vintage goods,” clothes, books and all kinds of electronics.
 When we last went (in winter) we saw piles of video games, kitchen gadgets, houseware items, tools, jewellery, toys, antiques, vinyl records, antiques and trinkets.
 There were also (non-second-hand) cosmetics, self-care items and a bit of fresh produce.